Amazon Web Services support in Cloudera Data Warehouse Public Cloud

 This topic provides an overview of Amazon Web Services (AWS) support in Cloudera Data Warehouse (CDW) Public Cloud.

-The "environment" concept of CDP is closely related to the virtual private network in your AWS account.
+The "environment" concept in Cloudera Data Platform (CDP) is closely related to the virtual private network in your AWS account.
 Registering an environment provides CDP with access to your AWS account and identifies the resources there that CDP services can access or provision.
 A single environment is contained within a single AWS region, so all resources deployed by CDP are deployed within that region within one specific virtual network.
-Once you've registered an environment in CDP, you can start provisioning CDP resources such as clusters, which run on the physical infrastructure in an AWS data center.
+Once you've registered an environment with Management Console, you can start provisioning resources such as clusters, which run on the physical infrastructure in an AWS data center.

 The following diagram shows the components of a CDP environment on AWS:

 The diagram includes all major user-created and CDP-created components of an AWS environment: